nelsonsar/nelsonsar.github.io/_posts/2016-02-23-How-I-practice-TDD.md

 title: "TDD: How to use Math to get into it"
 ---

-## Acknowledgments

-I'd like to thank [Marcelo Vitoria](https://twitter.com/MarcVit) for his review and opinions that made this post readable, [Augusto Pascutti](https://twitter.com/augustohp) and [Eriksen Costa](https://twitter.com/eriksencp) for reviewing, feedback and references.
-Without they effort and precious time this post would not be possible.

 ## Who wants to start?

 This post was written thinking: "How to teach new devs TDD", but if you're an experienced developer and is searching for a way to start doing it may surprise you.
 I also use this "technique" to get used to new unit test frameworks and explore language constructions and best practices.